BabyB1u3/RT_Rendering_Lab/docs/design/serialization_system.md

 6. Remove the old inline JSON code and the `#include <json.hpp>` from InputAction.cpp.

 **JSON format must not change** — existing config files must load without modification.
+In practice this means `InputSource::Type` and `MouseAxis` can use the default `magic_enum`-backed enum traits, while `Key::Code` / `Mouse::Code` continue to use `InputNames.h` so existing canonical names and aliases remain stable.

+### Recommended `magic_enum` Rollout Sequence

+To keep the adoption low-risk, introduce `magic_enum` in the following order:

+1. **Dependency + thin wrapper only**
+   - Add `magic_enum` as a header-only third-party dependency.
+   - Introduce one small engine-owned helper (for example `EnumUtils.h` or enum support inside `BuiltinTraits.h`) so the rest of the codebase does **not** depend on raw `magic_enum` APIs directly.
+   - Do **not** change existing runtime behavior yet.

+2. **First production use: InputActionMap serialization traits**
+   - Use the shared enum helper for `InputSource::Type` and `MouseAxis` inside `InputActionSerialization.h`.
+   - Keep `Key::Code` / `Mouse::Code` on `InputNames.h` to preserve canonical names,
+     aliases, and byte-identical JSON output.
+   - This is the first place where `magic_enum` pays for itself immediately by removing repeated enum/string conversion code.

+3. **Second wave: engine/editor-facing enums**
+   - Migrate enums such as `SceneRendererOutput`, renderer debug toggles, and future app/window settings once they become config-facing or need repeated UI stringification.
+   - Typical uses: serialization tokens, log strings, ImGui combo/radio population.

+4. **Third wave: material and rendering configuration enums**
+   - Apply the same shared helper to future `ShadingModel`, `BlendMode`, and similar config-facing enums once material presets/editor tooling land.
+   - For flags-style enums such as `MaterialFeatureFlag`, build a dedicated serializer/UI helper on top of the enum metadata rather than treating them like a plain one-of enum.

+5. **Do not force adoption where it is a poor fit**
+   - Keep backend conversion switches (`TextureFormat -> GLenum`, `LoadAction -> MTLLoadAction`, etc.) explicit.
+   - Keep non-enum code tables and alias-heavy input code mappings explicit.

+This ordering deliberately introduces the dependency **before** widespread usage, but delays meaningful behavioral changes until the `InputActionMap` serialization migration is underway.

 ---